 - Kirkland Greenways.
 If you enjoy jogging, walking, or taking your kids or dogs for fun along the streets, Kirkland Greenways has on-going volunteer opportunities for people who want to make our neighborhood streets quiet and safe.

 - Eastside Audubon.
 You don’t have to be a pro birder to help our local Audubon group!
-They have lots of opportunities for volunteers to support their work doing education and conservation for wildlife at their Kirkland office and other locations on the eastside.

 - Seattle Tilth at McAuliffe Park.
-Join Seattle Tilth at the new Learning Garden at McAuliffe Park for drop-in work parties to help prepare the garden for a productive growing season.
+Join Seattle Tilth at the Learning Garden at McAuliffe Park for drop-in work parties to help prepare the garden for a productive growing season.
 The Learning Garden teaches Kirklanders how to garden with sustainable practices.
 Work parties happen on Thursdays from April through September.